The judging system in Norway

 Same way of doing things as the other classes, the ones of champion quality are awarded CK.

+Veteran class (over 8 years old).
+The same way all over again.
 The champion quality ones are given the CK.

 Best male compete with the best bitch for BOB and BOS.